libishm1/Gopuram-in-p5js/README.md

 Archways and bump textures can be added

-A textured OBJ model is loaded at runtime from the Three.js repository.
+Statues now load from open CC repositories at runtime (Ganesha, Murugan and Nataraja).
+They are not stored in this repository.
-The canvas fills the browser window and prompts the user to rotate the screen for landscape viewing.
-Ten statues are displayed around the base of the gopuram.
+The canvas fills the browser window and hides in portrait orientation with a rotate prompt.
+Ten Murugan statues ring the base and each mini shrine holds a small Ganesha.